loup-brun/hugo-cite/README.md

 #### Specify a Path to the JSON File

-You can also specify another JSON file located *inside* the Hugo project directory:
+Alternatively, you can specify the path to a JSON file located *inside* the Hugo project directory:

 ```markdown
 <!-- Markdown -->